Debagnik/project-kurumi/README.md

 - **CRUD Operations**
   - Create, read, update, and delete blog posts.
   - proper access privilege for admin dashboard access
-  - Markdown support in editor (In-future development)
+  - Markdown support in editor (Coming soon)
 - **Comments Section**
   - Users can comment on posts using disqus integration.
-(In-progress)
+(In progress)
-  - In future development will be saved to DB with DDoS protection
+  - Comments will be saved to DB with DDoS protection (Planned)
 - **Responsive Design**
   - Accessible on both desktop and mobile devices.
   - A better UI development is in progress